neonmik/Wave-Machine-Firmware/README.md

     - Improve Filter code:
-        - Check ADSR setup in Filter - Seems to not Update Sustain, might need to retrigger DECAY if sustain is changed, this should make it recalculate sustain level.
+        - Check ADSR setup in Filter - Seems to not update Sustain, might need to retrigger DECAY if sustain is changed, this should make it recalculate sustain level.
         - Improve modulation inputs - Cutoff mod could be applied with a switch [if (Filter::HighCut) 65535 - mod;]